frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/concussion.md

 ```

 *See the section on the [pathophysiological system](/docs/wiki/pathophysiological-system.md#pathophysiological-system) for more information on the graphical representation.*

+**Causes**: Blunt force trauma to the head.
+May be caused by any violent impact to the head, such as hand-to-hand combat, being struck by a projectile, or explosions.

+**Effects**: A concussion may range from a mild headache to full unconsciousness, depending on the severity of the injury.
+The pawn may experience a temporary loss of consciousness, memory loss, painful headaches, disorientation,difficulty with thinking, nausea and vomiting, blurred vision, and dizziness.
+Repeated head injuries may worsen the condition or lead to a [hemorrhagic stroke](/docs/wiki/injuries/hemorrhagic-stroke.md#hemorrhagic-stroke).

 **Treatment**: Concussions are generally self-limiting and will resolve on their own within a few days.